Table of Contents

 6. Chemical Constituent of Cement

-Percentage of various ingredients for the manufacture of portland cement should be as follows:
+The percentage of various ingredients for the manufacture of Portland cement should be as follows:

 |Loss on ignition||1.5%|

 Besides the above ingredients, calcium sulfate CaSO₄, Commonly known as Gypsum is also added by 3 to 4% during the grinding process for controlling the initial setting time and vice-versa.

 Following are the various types of cement available in the market:

 1. Portland Cements:

 (a) Ordinary Portland Cement

 (b) Modified Portland Cement